semework/semework/README.md

 ## About the app

 The app is designed to be a simple webtool with four main user-input panels (listed below), and 18 figure panels.
-The figures go from simple scatter plots to correlation heatmaps, to distribution displays, all the way to fast ML analysis to help direct future directions of data analysis.
-The main page should resemble the picture below when you just open it
+The figures go from simple scatter plots to correlation heatmaps, to distribution displays, all the way tofast ML analysis to help direct future directions of data analysis.
+The main page should resemble the picture below when you just open it.

 ![main](images//File_upload.png)